aalarina/data-science-projects/Satellite-Image-Matching/README.md

 ### Dataset preparation

-The dataset preparation pipeline performs the following steps:

-1. Locate all Sentinel-2 TCI images.
-2. Extract acquisition dates and Sentinel tile identifiers.
-3. Group images by Sentinel tile.
-4. Select seasonal image pairs separated by approximately **180 ± 30 days**.
-5. Copy the selected image pairs into a dedicated dataset directory.
-6. Store metadata for every image pair.
+The dataset was created by selecting Sentinel-2 images acquired over the same tile at different times of the year.
+For every Sentinel tile, acquisition dates were extracted from the image metadata, after which image pairs separated by approximately 180 ± 30 days were selected.
+The corresponding TCI images were then copied into a dedicated dataset directory together with metadata describing each image pair.

 Each prepared sample has the following structure: